uml-robotics/gpd_ros/READMEUpdated.md

     - Optionally the rviz_topic value field can be changed to make the detector publish to a different topic
 - A config file should be created
   - The format of ros_eigen_params.cfg (in gpd/cfg) can be copied and modified
     - The comments in the config file explains what each parameter does.
-Note that 0 - false, 1 is true
+Note that 0 is false, 1 is true

-### If experiencing difficulty:
+### If the GPD service crashes when processing a request:
 - If the detector crashes after a request is made, re-start the detector and carefully look over the output on startup.
 Specifically, look for lines saying if a file could not be found.
   - Note that these lines are not printed in a way to distinguish them from other output lines, and will not cause any issues on startup, but will cause the detector to crash when a request is made
-- If compilation issues relating to Eigen are found:\
-  - Check Eigen3 installation,
-  - If the problem persists, change all includes with #include <Eigen/Dense> to #include <eigen3/Eigen/Dense>
-    - (whether this is needed depends on how eigen was installed)